 Dr. Lisa’s mission is simple: Helping kids with life.

-Lindsey Loftus, MS, OTR/L is a licensed occupational therapist.
+Lindsey Lodge, MS, OTR/L is a licensed occupational therapist.
 She earned her Masters of Science from Loma Linda University and received her Bachelor of Art in Psychology at the University of California, Santa Barbara.
 Lindsey became interested in pediatrics when she led aquatic therapy sessions for children with developmental disabilities.
 She completed her final graduate externship at Kids Therapy Made Simple and has been working here ever since.
 Lindsey enjoys collaborating with families to adapt and enhance the development of each child in order to achieve their highest potential in all areas of life.
 She is passionate about using her creativity to develop dynamic sensory-motor interventions for her clients.

 Dr. Rebecca Toga